mattcg/tiny-deferred/README.md

 		});
 ```

 Once an instance has been resolved or rejected, it can't be resolved or rejected again.
-However, adding a `done', `fail` or `always` callback to a rejected object will result in the callback function being called immediately with the expected arguments and context.
+However, adding a `done`, `fail` or `always` callback to a rejected object will result in the callback function being called immediately with the expected arguments and context.

 ```javascript
 def.resolve({